Manual Handling Training for Healthcare Workers in Ireland

 Allied Health

-Physiotherapists, occupational therapists, and rehabilitation staff
+Physiotherapists, occupational therapists, rehabilitation staff

 Paramedics

-Ambulance staff and emergency medical technicians
+Ambulance crews and emergency medical technicians

 Home Carers